Jenabai Daruwali

-Jenabai Daruwali (born Zainab Daruwesh Gandhi, c.
-1920s – died post‑1993) was a pioneering figure in Mumbai’s underworld, widely regarded as the city’s first female “mafia queen.”
-She rose from humble origins in the Dongri chawls to become a key bootlegging entrepreneur and mediator among major crime dons including Haji Mastan, Karim Lala, Varadarajan Mudaliar, and Dawood Ibrahim.
+Jenabai(born Zainab Daruwesh Gandhi, c.
+1920s – died post‑1993) was a Mumbai's first female "mafia queen".
+She rose from origins in the Dongri chawls to become a bootlegging entrepreneur and mediator among crime dons including Haji Mastan, Karim Lala, Varadarajan Mudaliar, and Dawood Ibrahim.

 Early life

 Born in the 1920s in a Muslim Memon family in Mumbai’s Dongri area, Jenabai (then Zainab) was one of six siblings.
-Her formative years were shaped by poverty and the upheaval of Partition.
-A Memon by birth, she took to smuggling ration and later liquor after her husband migrated to Pakistan, leaving her alone in Mumbai with their five children.This trade soon evolved into smuggling ration during India’s post-independence shortages.
+Her formative years were shaped by poverty and the upheaval of the Partition of India.
+A Memon by birth, she took to smuggling ration and later liquor after her husband migrated to Pakistan, leaving her alone in Mumbai with their five children.
+This trade evolved into smuggling ration during India's post-independence shortages.

 Bootlegging rise

 Transitioning from grain smuggling to illicit liquor production, she earned the nickname “Daruwali” (liquor‑lady).
 By the 1960s and 1970s, she was a dominant bootlegger in areas like Nagpada and Mohammed Ali Road.